tetrateio/dmz-workshop/10-JWT/README.md

 ## Cleanup

-Finally, let's remove the JWT policy to leave teh Secure App endpoing accessible for other Labs:
+Finally, let's remove the JWT policy to leave the Secure App endpoint accessible for other Labs:

 ```bash
 envsubst < 10-JWT/04-tsb-cloud-west-jwt-reset.yaml | tctl apply -f -